Carta (software company)

-Carta (formerly eShares, Inc.) is a San Francisco, California-based technology company that specializes in capitalization table management and valuation software.
-The company digitizes paper stock certificates along with stock options, warrants, and derivatives to help companies, investors and employees manage their equity, while creating a real-time picture of company ownership.
-The company also operates the CartaX private stock exchange, and issues studies highlighting the gender equity gap across industries.
+eShares, Inc., doing business as Carta, Inc., is a San Francisco, California-based technology company that specializes in capitalization table management and valuation software.
+The company digitizes paper stock certificates along with stock options, warrants, and derivatives to allow companies, investors, and employees to manage their equity and track company ownership.
+The company also operated CartaX, a private stock exchange, which was shuttered in 2024.

 Carta was founded in 2012 by Henry Ward and Manu Kumar.

 History

 Carta was founded as eShares in 2012 by entrepreneur Henry Ward and serial investor Manu Kumar.
 Ward became CEO and Kumar became the company's Chairman.
 The company launched when the founders saw a need for venture-backed companies to electronically manage equity, issue securities, and track their cap tables.

 In August 2015 eShares raised a $17 million Series B, led by Spark Capital.

 In October 2016 eShares partnered with cloud-based human resources company Zenefits to add equity management to Zenefits' platform.

 On September 1, 2017, eShares acquired competitor Silicon Valley Bank's valuation business Silicon Valley Bank Analytics (SVBA).
 In October Carta raised a $42 million Series C, led by Menlo Ventures and Social Capital.
 Matt Murphy of Menlo Ventures and Arjun Sethi of Social Capital joined the board of directors.
 In November, CEO Ward announced in a blog post that eShares would start doing business under a new name, Carta.

 In December 2018 Carta raised $80 million in series D and reached a valuation of $800 million, led by Tribe Capital and Meritech Capital Partners.

 In May 2019, the company raised $300 million in a Series E round at a $1.7 billion valuation, led by Andreessen Horowitz.
 In November, the company received coverage for announcing new employee separation policies, including approving departure pay for all employees, while removing separation agreements and legal documents.
 The company also was one of the first to extend option exercise windows for departing employees, as employees became more concerned about their equity stakes.

+In July 2020, former marketing executive Emily Kramer, filed a lawsuit in San Francisco alleging gender discrimination, retaliation, and violation of the California Equal Pay Act.
+Carta was also covered in the NY Times for their alleged mistreatment of employees in August of 2020.

 In 2020, a series F funding round valued the company at $3.1 billion.